kipngetichs/E-ccomerce/README.md

 Despite processing thousands of orders every month, most marketplace operators struggle with:

-- **Delivery blindness** — Is 93% on-time rate good enough?
+- **Delivery blindness** - Is 93% on-time rate good enough?
 (It is not.
 The remaining 7% generates 65% of your 1-star reviews)
-- **Seller accountability gaps** — 8% of sellers are actively damaging your brand while generating revenue that feels too good to cut
+- **Seller accountability gaps** - 8% of sellers are actively damaging your brand while generating revenue that feels too good to cut
-- **Category margin leaks** — One category is shipping at 54% freight-to-revenue.
+- **Category margin leaks** - One category is shipping at 54% freight-to-revenue.
 For every $100 it earns, $54 goes straight to the carrier
-- **Cash flow illusions** — 78% credit card payments at 3 installments means your GMV figure is not the cash in your bank
+- **Cash flow illusions** - 78% credit card payments at 3 installments means your GMV figure is not the cash in your bank

 ### Real Impact
-> **Platform Insight**: A seller ranked 5th overall by revenue — generating $187,923 for the platform — carries a 3.35 average review score.
+> **Platform Insight**: A seller ranked 5th overall by revenue - generating $187,923 for the platform - carries a 3.35 average review score.
 Every order they fulfil at that satisfaction level generates public 1-star warnings that reduce the purchase conversion rate for every future buyer who researches the platform.
 The revenue looks good.
-The brand damage is invisible — until it compounds.
+The brand damage is invisible - until it compounds.

 ---

-##The Solution: 5-Page E-Commerce Intelligence Dashboard
+## The Solution: 5-Page E-Commerce Intelligence Dashboard

 I built a **5-page Power BI analytics system** that answers the only questions that matter for marketplace profitability:

 ### Question 1: What is the true health of this business?
-**Business Impact:** Single source of truth for all executive decisions **Key Finding:** $15.7M GMV, 93% on-time delivery, 4.0 avg rating — strong foundation with three fixable cracks
+**Business Impact:** Single source of truth for all executive decisions **Key Finding:** $15.7M GMV, 93% on-time delivery, 4.0 avg rating - strong foundation with three fixable cracks

 ### Question 2: Where is late delivery destroying customer trust?
-**Business Impact:** Fix 7% of orders — recover thousands of 1-star reviews annually **Key Finding:** Significantly late orders generate a 65% 1-star review rate vs 7% for on-time orders.
+**Business Impact:** Fix 7% of orders - recover thousands of 1-star reviews annually **Key Finding:** Significantly late orders generate a 65% 1-star review rate vs 7% for on-time orders.
 Same product.
 Same seller.
 Only the delivery timing changed.

 ### Question 3: Which sellers are building the brand and which are damaging it?
-**Business Impact:** Systematic seller management = platform-wide satisfaction improvement **Key Finding:** 77% of sellers are GOLD or SILVER — the problem is concentrated in 23%.
+**Business Impact:** Systematic seller management = platform-wide satisfaction improvement **Key Finding:** 77% of sellers are GOLD or SILVER - the problem is concentrated in 23%.
 Fix 711 sellers and the entire platform's reputation improves.

 ### Question 4: Which product categories earn money and which leak margin?
 **Business Impact:** Category freight restructuring = immediate margin recovery **Key Finding:** Home Comfort 2 at 54% freight-to-revenue is structurally unprofitable on every order shipped

-### Question 5: Is revenue growth real — and are we collecting money when we think we are?
+### Question 5: Is revenue growth real - and are we collecting money when we think we are?
 **Business Impact:** Accurate financial planning prevents working capital crises **Key Finding:** 3-month credit card installment lag means peak GMV months are not peak cash months